isomerpages/moe-westwoodsec/_grow/CCE/Sexuality Education.md

 Through the Sexuality Education lessons, secondary students will have the opportunity to develop a positive self-esteem, develop their character, and expand their understanding and repertoire of skills to deal with various issues related to sexuality, which are of prime concern at this age.

-Click&nbsp;[here](/files/WW%20SEd%20Programme_16062022.pdf) to view the Sexuality Education Programme in Westwood Secondary School.
+Click [here](/files/westwood_sed_schedule_2023.pdf) to view the Sexuality Education Programme in Westwood Secondary School.

 **_eTeens_&nbsp;Programme**